1XANTHE/HealthHelper/README.md

 - Visit the welcome page to register or log in.
 - After logging in, fill out the health parameter form.
 - Explore the weather app page to view personalized weather recommendations.
+- Manage your important task with our productivity tracker.
 - Stay productive and healthy with our integrated task management features!

 ## Contributing